lienjie/learnGit/readme.txt

-git is a version contral system, git is a free software
+git is a distrabuted version contral system, git is a free software